dphillip11/dphillip11/README.md

 * I have also worked on some shader coding https://www.shadertoy.com/view/ctBXDt.

-* I have built some games and have more in the pipeline in Unity https://play.unity.com/u/dphillip11.
+* I have built some games and have more in the pipeline in Unity and Love2D https://play.unity.com/u/dphillip11.

 * You can also browse my repos to see some of the web development work I have done.
 If you want to collaborate, please get in touch.
 Further, if you want to offer me employment I will be over the moon to chat.